Important Dates

 Will sending papers to the Congress be possible in a foreign language?

-The congress will accept papers and presentations in English and Turkish.
+The congress will accept papers and presentations in English, Turkish and Bosnian.

 ABOUT